Quansight-Labs/ndindex/docs/indexing-guide/slices.md

 1. **Negative numbers.** The special meaning of negative numbers, to index from the end of the list, is by far the biggest problem with Python's slice semantics.
-It is a fundamental discontinuity in the definition of an index.
+It introduces a fundamental discontinuity to the definition of an index.
 This makes it completely impossible to write a formula for almost anything relating to slices that will not end up having branching `if` conditions.
 But the problem isn't just for code that manipulates slices.
    The [example above](negative-indices-example) shows how negative indices can easily lead to bugs in end-user code.
 Effectively, any time you have a slice `a[i:j]`, if `i` and `j` are nontrivial expressions, they must be checked to ensure they do not go negative.
 If they can be both negative and nonnegative, it is virtually never the case that the slice will give you what you want in both cases.
 This is because the discontinuity inherent in the definition of [negative indexing](negative-indices) disagrees with the concept of [clipping](clipping). `a[i:j]` will slice "as far as it can" if `j` is "too big" (greater than `len(a)`), but it does something completely different if `i` is "too small" as soon as "too small" means "negative".
    Clipping is a good idea.
-It tends to lead to behavior that gives what you would want for slices that go out of bounds.
+It tends to lead to behavior that gives what you would want for slices that go out-of-bounds.

    Negative indexing is, strictly speaking, a syntactic sugar only.
    Slicing/indexing from the end of a list can always be done in terms of the